 It seems clear that the sex differences in cognitive patterns arose because they proved evolutionarily advantageous.
 And their adaptive significance probably rests in the entire period of say 100,000 years during which Homo sapiens has emerged, and not just the cultural phase of the last 10,000 years, although this too will be having a cumulative effect.
 The organization of the human brain was determined over many generations by natural selection.
 As studies of fossil skulls have shown, our brains are essentially like those of our ancestors of 50,000 or more years ago.
 For these longer epochs during which our brain characteristics evolved, humans lived in relatively small groups of gatherer-hunters (p 84).
 The division of labor between the sexes in such a society probably was quite marked, as it is in existing hunter-gatherer societies (p 106).
 Men were responsible for hunting large game, which often required long-distance travel.
 They were also responsible for defending the group against predators and enemies and for the shaping and use of weapons.
 Women most probably gathered food near the camp, tended the home, prepared food and clothing and cared for children.
 Such specializations would put different selection pressures on men and women.
 Men would require long-distance route-finding ability so they could recognize a geographic array from varying orientations.
 They would also need targeting skills.
 Women would require short-range navigation, perhaps using landmarks, fine-motor capabilities carried on within a circumscribed space, and perceptual discrimination sensitive to small changes in the environment or in children's appearance or behavior.
 Men's hunting is often silent vigil, while women's gathering is frequently talkative and full of gossip which could explain some of the linguistic differences.
 Nevertheless both sexes and particularly men who are uncertain of their offspring depended on the grapevine and their intuitive senses of fidelity and betrayal to ensure their genes were passed on into the selective process.
 Mellowing with age in which older people are better at perceiving happiness has been confirmed in neuroscience experiments and may have been a specific gatherer-hunter asset in elders facilitating conflict resolution (Journal of Neuroscience DOI: 10.1523/jneurosci.0022-06.2006).

 In an ironic reflection of these differences, a study by the Pew Internet Project found that as of late 2005 roughly the same percentage of men and women in the US are serious internet users, but use it differently.
 Men value the net for the freedom it gives them to try new ways of doing things.
 By contrast women like the opportunities the net gives them to make and maintain human connections (Gender gap alive and well online BBC 29-12-05).
 "This moment in internet history will be gone in a blink," said Deborah Fallows, senior research fellow at Pew who wrote the report."We may soon look back on it as a charming, even quaint moment, when men reached for the farthest corners of the internet, trying and experimenting with whatever came along, and when women held the internet closer and tried to keep it a bit more under control."
-Yet these differences are older than culture itself.andin
+Yet these differences are older than culture itself.

 Can Transactions explain Conscious Intentional Will?

-Supposing this chaotic sense organ found that these quantum properties also aided not just the perception of the world around it, but the anticipation of situations in the world critical to survival, through a novel form of physics which forms the basis of subjective consciousness.
+Supposing the chaotic sense organ we hypothesize arose in early evolution found that these quantum properties also aided not just the perception of the world around it, but the anticipation of situations in the world critical to survival, through a novel form of physics which forms the basis of subjective consciousness.
 This is the critical function of any nervous system.
 A form of quantum anticipation of its own immediate future may be possible using the inner relationships of quantum entanglement - transactional handshaking with future states (p 308).
 This anticipation would have critical selective advantage for the organism and thus became fixed in evolution.
 This may explain directly why the brain is sentiently conscious rather than just being a computer.
 Computational capacity could be complemented with transactional anticipation through the chaotically fractal central nervous system.
 The work of Libet (R412) suggests the brain engages such time referrals.
 The transactional process is also compatible with quantum computation (Brown R86) using a superposition of states.
 The use by the brain of complex excitons may make it sensitive to an envelope of states spanning immediate past, present and future - the anticipatory 'quantum of the conscious present'.
 Such excitons might have restricted interactions which would isolate them from quantum decoherence effects (Zurek R784) as illustrated by quantum coherence imaging (Samuel R608, Warren R728).
 Hameroff and Penrose (R284) suggest that the brain may be able to function as a quantum computer and have speculated that neuronal microtubular protein units may function as quantum cellular automata in such computations, however their OOR model lacks the anticipatory properties and thus the raison d'etre for subjective consciousness described here (p 310).